MHubAI/documentation/documentation/mhubio/mhubio_modules.md

 The *MhaConverter* module is a simple module to convert images in dicom, nrrd or nifti format into the mha format.
 The module behaves similar to the *NiftiConverter* described earlier.

 We support two different conversion backends, Plastimatch and the [Panimg](https://pypi.org/project/panimg/) conversion library.
-YOu can specify which bakend to use via the `engine: plastimatch|panimg` attribute.
+You can specify which bakend to use via the `engine: plastimatch|panimg` attribute.
 The default is `plastimatch`.

 ```yaml
 MhaConverter: